IDF soldier gets 18 months for manslaughter

 - Israeli soldier convicted of manslaughter last month

 Tel Aviv (CNN)Sgt.
-Elor Azaria, the Israeli soldier convicted of manslaughter in the fatal shooting of a wounded Palestinian knife attack suspect, was sentenced to 18 months in military prison Tuesday.
+Elor Azaria, the Israeli soldier convicted of manslaughter in the fatal shooting of a wounded Palestinian assailant, was sentenced to 18 months in military prison Tuesday.

 The Palestinian, Abdel Fattah al-Sharif, 21, was one of two men accused of stabbing another Israeli soldier in the West Bank city of Hebron in March.

-The judge announced Azaria will demoted to the rank of private and handed him a 12-month probation on top of his prison sentence.

 Charges were brought against Azaria after video footage emerged showing him shooting Sharif in the head as he lay on the ground, injured and already subdued.
+The second Palestinian suspect had already been shot dead.

+The judge announced Azaria will be demoted to the rank of private, and handed him a 12-month probation on top of his prison sentence.

+A spokesperson for the Israel Defense Forces explained that the time Azaria has spent in open detention will not count towards his 18-month sentence, which he will begin serving in 12 days time.

+The spokesperson also confirmed that Azaria has the right to an appeal.

 Division